Patri

 West London's Quieter Dining Register

 London's most-discussed restaurant openings tend to cluster inside a tight triangle: Mayfair, Soho, and the fringes of the City.
 The restaurants that earn sustained neighbourhood loyalty often sit well outside that triangle.
 Hammersmith, specifically the Grove running north from the station, has accumulated a small but consistent group of dining addresses that serve a local audience rather than a destination-seeking one.
-Patri, at 103 Hammersmith Grove, belongs to that west London register — the kind of address that functions as a regular rather than an occasion.
+Patri is a restaurant in London serving modern Indian street food at 103 Hammersmith Grove.
+Patri, at 103 Hammersmith Grove, belongs to that west London register, the kind of address that functions as a regular rather than an occasion.

 This matters because it shapes everything about the experience before you arrive.
-The rooms, the pacing, the price sensibility — all of these reflect a venue calibrated to people who return weekly rather than once a year.
+The pacing and price sensibility reflect a venue calibrated to people who return weekly rather than once a year.
 That is a different discipline from the high-ticket tasting-menu model that dominates London's award-facing tier, and in some respects a harder one to execute consistently.
 Compare that model to somewhere like CORE by Clare Smyth or Dinner by Heston Blumenthal, where a single visit is designed to justify a months-long wait and a four-figure bill between two.
 Patri is built on an entirely different compact with its audience.

 What Hammersmith Grove Actually Means for Dining